ControlledChaos/post-and-page-builder/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==

+= 1.6.0.1 In progress =
+* New feature:  JIRA WPB-3644   Updating to the WordPress.org version.

 = 1.6 =
 * New Feature:                  Added new Post Type - Block.